Batyan45/Pixel-Life-Simulation/README.md

 To modify the simulation:

-1. Edit species characteristics in `config.py`:
+1. Edit species characteristics in `config/species.py`:
    - Adjust movement speeds
    - Change reproduction rates
    - Modify combat strengths
    - Change starting positions and populations

-2. Adjust display settings:
+2. Adjust display settings in `config/display.py`:
+   - Window size
+   - Statistics display
+   - Grid lines visibility

+3. Modify grid settings in `config/grid.py`:
    - Grid size and cell size
    - Frame rate
-   - Statistics display
-   - Grid lines visibility

-3. Add new species:
+4. Add new species:
-   - Add a new entry to the SPECIES dictionary
+   - Add a new entry to the species configuration in `config/species.py`
    - Define characteristics and starting area
    - The simulation will automatically handle the new species